 Famke Janssen plays Xenia Onatopp a former Soviet fighter pilot turned killer who gets sexual gratification when she murders, especially when she’s does so crushing men to death with her thighs!
 Need I say any more?

-I didn’t plan on being a psychotic who gets sexual gratification from murder, but here I am crushing it!
+I didn’t plan on being a psychotic who gets sexually aroused by murder, but here I am crushing it!

 #metoo?
 Yes please!